guardian/contributions-ticker-calculator/README.md

 # ticker-calculator

-Counts money during a campaign and outputs to an S3 file.
+Counts money or acquisitions during a campaign and outputs to an S3 file.
 Used by epic/banner/thrashers and the support site landing page.

 The calculated ticker value is output to the bucket `contributions-ticker`, with key `{STAGE}/{campaign_name}.json`.